 MP for Amber Valley

-Linsey Farnsworth is a Labour (Co-op) MP for Amber Valley, elected in July 2024.
-She serves on the Justice Committee and on two Bills committees—the Courts and Tribunals Bill and the Unauthorised Entry to Football Matches Bill—and previously contributed to the Terrorism (Protection of Premises) Bill programming sub-committee in October 2024.
+Linsey Farnsworth is the Labour Co-op MP for Amber Valley, first elected in 2024.
+She serves on the Justice Committee and on the committees for the Courts and Tribunals Bill and the Unauthorised Entry to Football Matches Bill, and previously sat on a Terrorism (Protection of Premises) Bill committee in October 2024.
+Her parliamentary focus has been on justice and security issues since entering Parliament.

 Generated 21 February 2026